 *The Giants did not have a play longer than 17 yards on Sunday, the first time that happened since Oct.
 19, 2015, when their longest play was a 17-yard pass in a 27-7 Monday night loss in Philadelphia.

 *In the previous two weeks, Dallas scored 44 points and the Rams 38 against the Giants.
 Those are the two highest point totals allowed by the Giants in Joe Judge's coaching tenure and the first time since Dec.
 20-27.
 2015 they allowed at least 38 points in consecutive games (38-35 loss to Carolina and a 49-17 defeat in Minnesota).

 *Playing without the injured Saquon Barkley and with a patchwork offensive line, the Giants rushed for 60 yards on Sunday, the 11th time in 22 games under Judge they were shy of 100 yards on the ground.
 Under Judge, the Giants are 6-5 when they rush for 100 yards and 1-10 when they don't.
 They rushed for at least 100 yards in two of six games this season.
 But they lost both games, to Washington and Atlanta.

 *Safeties Xavier McKinney of the Giants and the Rams' Taylor Rapp each intercepted two passes Sunday.
 It was the first Giants game in which both sides had a player with two interceptions since Sept.
 29. 2019, when cornerbacks Janoris Jenkins of the Giants and Washington's Quinton Dunbar each had two.

-The Giants honored the 2011 Giants team in a special halftime ceremony during Sunday's game against the Rams.
+The Giants honored the 2011 championship team in a special halftime ceremony as part of the 10th anniversary celebration.